ezra-oodle/snippets2/README.md

 # snippets2

-A first package where I put useful functionality
+A first package where I put useful functionality i use in my analyses.

 ## Installation